andersonbrantes/two-stones-theme/README.md

-# Two Stones Theme
+# Two Stones color scheme

-Color scheme for Sublime Text Editor.
+Two Stones is a color scheme for Sublime Text Editor was created with an emphasis on being easy on the eyes with crisp and clear contrast.

 ## HTML / CSS